What is Dupuytren’s Disease?

 Also called Dupuytren’s contracture, this is a common condition caused by thickening of the tissue directly beneath the skin in the hand.
 This layer of tissue is called the ‘palmar fascia‘.

 Palmar fascia is a tough fibrous tissue which binds the skin of the palm to the underlying skeleton to make is secure.
-The skin on the back of the hand and over most of the body is very mobile, but the palm and fingers are used to grip, and if the skin were mobile in the palm, grip would not be stable.
+The skin on the back of the hand and over most of the body is very mobile.
+However, the palm and fingers are used to grip, and if the skin were mobile in the palm, grip would not be stable.
 Fascia makes this grip stable, and also protects the small nerves and arteries in the palm from trauma.

 In Dupuytren’s disease, a type of scar tissue forms in the fascia.
 Scar tissue contracts with time – anyone who has had a cut in skin will know that although this initially looks big, with time the scar matures and shrinks down.
 In the same way, the scar tissue that forms in Dupuytren’s disease contracts down, and this unfortunately causes what we call contracture, or an inability to straighten a joint.